 The Best Time for Data Integration Is Now

 A lack of technology integration could be harming your CIN.
 Unengaged patients, wasted resources and an overwhelming amount of useless data can negatively impact your bottom line.
-Having your integration service running can help with data security, monitoring and delivery through encryption and standardization.
+Having a modern integration service running can help with data security, monitoring and delivery through encryption and standardization.

-At Tangible Solutions, we use integration Platform as a Service to do more than just transport data from point A to point B. We help you identify gaps in data and recommend or develop a solution to collect the missing information you need to improve internal processes.
+At Tangible Solutions, we use Integration as a Service to do more than just transport data from point A to point B. We help you identify gaps in data and recommend or develop a solution to collect the missing information you need to improve internal processes.
 We also ensure that the data collected is accurate and secure so your patients are protected.
-Some common areas where iPaaS can make major improvements include:
+Some common areas where IaaS can make major improvements include: